 An experienced child endangerment lawyer, in building a compelling defense, will look at not only challenging the defendant’s alleged intent, but also looking closely at the toxicology, including the collection and testing of hair samples from the child and the defendant.

-Call the Law Office of Matt Bingham if you have been charged with the crime of child endangerment.
+Need to speak with a child endangerment lawyer in Tyler, TX?
+Call the Law Office of Matt Bingham.
 We will schedule a professional consultation to understand the details of your case and identify the best defense on your behalf.